-Zacapa Resources Virtually Opens the Market
+ZACAPA RESOURCES VIRTUALLY OPENS THE MARKET

-TORONTO, March 2, 2022 /CNW/ - Adam Melnik, Chief Executive Officer & Director, Zacapa Resources Ltd. ("Zacapa" or the "Corporation") (TSXV: ZACA) and his team joined Monica Hamm, Manager, Client Success, Toronto Stock Exchange, to celebrate the Company's new listing on the TSX Venture Exchange and open the market.
+VANCOUVER, BC, March 2, 2022 /CNW/ - Adam Melnik, Chief Executive Officer and Director, Zacapa Resources (TSXV: ZACA) (DE: BH0) ("Zacapa" or the "Company") and his team joined Monica Hamm, Manager, Client Success, Toronto Stock Exchange, to celebrate the Company's new listing on the TSX Venture Exchange and open the market.
+Zacapa commenced trading as "ZACA" on the TSX Venture Exchange on January 26, 2022.

+"Zacapa's listing on the TSX Venture Exchange is a significant milestone for the Company and its shareholders.
+It is the leading exchange for growth-focused companies globally, especially those in the metals and mining industry," comments CEO and Director, Adam Melnik.
+"Being a public company will enable Zacapa to demonstrate the value being created by its world class exploration team in real time and afford investors the opportunity to support Zacapa's vision to enable the new energy economy – the scaling up and adoption of electric vehicles, renewable energy, and the associated energy infrastructure."

 Zacapa is a copper and gold focused mineral exploration company engaged in responsible exploration for the new energy economy.
 Its projects are concentrated in world class jurisdictions in the southwest U.S., including Arizona, Nevada, and Idaho.
 The portfolio includes porphyry copper projects at Red Top, Pearl, and Dewdrop Moon and epithermal gold projects at South Bullfrog and Miller Mountain.
 These assets are being advanced by a highly disciplined and seasoned professional team with successful track records of discovery, resource development, and mine permitting.